webim/webim-client-sdk-ios/Documentation/Index.md

 Starts chat with particular department.
 Department is identified by `departmentKey` parameter (see [getKey()](#get-key) of [Department](#department) protocol)
 Changes [ChatState](#chat-state) to [QUEUE](#queue).
 In most cases method call is not mandatory, send message or send file methods start chat automatically.
 But it is mandatory when [VisitSessionState](#visit-session-state) is in [DEPARTMENT_SELECTION state](#department-selection).
+If account settings provide automatic complimentary message it won't be sent before any "startChat" method or first sent message.
 Can throw errors of [AccessError](#access-error) type.

 <h3 id ="start-chat-department-key-first-question">startChat(departmentKey:firstQuestion:) method</h3>